Few-shot Neural Architecture Search: Experiments

 \subsection{Deep Learning Applications}

-\paragraph{\cifara in Practice.} We chose three state-of-the-art NAS algorithms, one gradient-based algorithm(DARTs) and two search-based algorithms including regularized evolution (REA) and LaNas~\cite{DARTS, rea,lanas}, for evaluating the effectiveness of \name.
-We also compared our results with the most recent NAS algorithms listing in table~\ref{acc-comps-cifar}.
-We used the same search space based on the original DARTS, REA and LaNas papers.
+\paragraph{\cifara in Practice.} We chose three state-of-the-art NAS algorithms, one gradient-based algorithm(DARTs) and two search-based algorithms, including regularized evolution (REA) and LaNas~\cite{DARTS, rea,lanas}, for evaluating the effectiveness of \name.
+We used the same search space based on the original DARTS, REA, and LaNas.

-Table~\ref{acc-comps-cifar} compares the search performance.
-We see that using DARTS with our \name outperformed searching directly with one-shot NAS by 0.43 lower error.
-Further, the architecture found with \name also matches the state-of-the-art results on \cifara.
+Table~\ref{acc-comps-cifar} compares the search performance achieved by \name to recently proposed NAS algorithms.
+We observe that \name substantially improves the test accuracy across DARTS, REA, and LaNas.
+Specifically, we see that \name with DARTS outperformed searching directly with one-shot (original) DARTS by 0.43 lower error.
+Further, the architecture found with \name also outperforms the state-of-the-art results on \cifara.
 Additionally, \name only incurred a 35\% search time increase.
 Similarly, \name also improved the search efficiency of REA upon one-shot NAS, finding an architecture with 0.21 lower error with only 16.7\% more search time.
-For LaNas, few-shot decrease the test error from 1.68 to 1.58 with only 26.7\% extra search time.
-All of our few-shot searched results outperform results of other methods in the table with the same training setup.
+For LaNas, \name decreases the test error from 1.68 to 1.58 with only 26.7\% extra search time.
+All of our few-shot searched architectures outperform the architectures of other methods in the table with the same training setup.
 In short, \name improved the efficiency of existing state-of-the-art search algorithms.

-\paragraph{Neural Architecture Search on ImageNet.} We selected two state-of-the-art NAS algorithms working on ImageNet, including ProxylessNAS and Once-for-All NAS(OFA)~\cite{proxylessnas, ofa}.
-Our few-shot NAS keeps the same training setup with ProxylessNAS and OFA.
+\paragraph{Neural Architecture Search on ImageNet.} We selected two state-of-the-art NAS algorithms that were designed for the ImageNet, including ProxylessNAS and Once-for-All NAS (OFA)~\cite{proxylessnas, ofa}.
+We used the same training setup for \name as ProxylessNAS and OFA.

 Table~\ref{acc-comps-imagenet} compares the search performance.
-We can see that our few-shot NAS significantly improved the accuracy and kept similar FLOPs numbers on both two NAS algorithms with one-shot model.
-Our few-shot OFA Net also achieves the best top1 accuracy compared to the models with different search methods on the same scales of Flop numbers.
+First, we can see that our few-shot NAS significantly improved the accuracy and kept similar FLOPs numbers on both two NAS algorithms with the one-shot NAS.
+Second, our few-shot OFA achieves the best top-1 accuracy (with the same scale of FLOPs numbers) compared to architectures found with all other search methods.